 To summarize, the MinShap and Max-p coincide with adjusted p-value methods when the Type II error is close to 1.
 When the Type I error lies between 0 and 1, increasing the number of permutations decreases the power of our MinShap and Max-p.
 Also, MinShap and Max-p work well when the model is sparse and the sample size is relatively large.
-As the number features increase or the sample size decreases, the Bonferroni, Stouffer and Fisher adjusted p-value methods improve performance.
+As the number features increase, the sample size decreases or the sparsity does not hold, the Bonferroni, Stouffer and Fisher adjusted p-value methods improve performance.
 In particular, Bonferroni is relatively more conservative, and Fisher and Stouffer yield comparable power.